AlexandreDecan/sismic/docs/format.rst

     :members: import_from_yaml, export_to_yaml

 Although the parser is quite robut and should warn about most syntaxic problems, a :py:class:`~pyss.model.StateChart` instance has a
-:py:meth:`~pyss.model.StateChart.validate` method performs numerous other checks.
-This method either return ``True`` if the statechart *seems* to be valid, or raise an ``AssertionError`` exception with a meaningful message.
+:py:meth:`~pyss.model.StateChart.validate` method that can perform numerous other checks.
+This method either returns ``True`` if the statechart *seems* to be valid, or raises an ``AssertionError`` exception with a meaningful message.

 Statechart elements
 *******************

+This section explains how the elements that compose a statechart can be defined using YAML.

+If you are not familiar with YAML, have a look at `YAML official documentation <http://yaml.org/spec/1.1/>`__.

 Statechart
 ^^^^^^^^^^

-The root of the YAML file should declare a statechart:
+The root of the YAML file **must** declare a statechart:

 .. code:: yaml